 On July 28, 2023, Marine Staff Sergeant Steven Smiley was found to be not guilty of all charges including negligent homicide and obstruction of justice.
-It was a massive victory for Smiley, his family, and his legal team but the celebrations short-lived as he was found guilty of name calling.
+It was a massive victory for Smiley, his family, and his legal team but the celebrations were short-lived as he was found guilty of name-calling.

 Smiley, now a former drill instructor, was alleged to have called his recruits “war pigs”, which happens to be their company mascot.
 According to some accounts he also called them, “sweet bacon” – a term that can be described as humorous but hardly offensive to someone attempting to complete the toughest basic training in the world.

 After a two-week trial which took place between July 17-28, the final outcome was that Smiley is a felon for name calling due to that lesser charge being lumped in with the more serious charges.
 He was reduced in rank to E-5 (Sergeant) as a result.

 Smiley was represented by Marine Major Brentt McGee, Marine Captain Keagan Riley and retired Marine LtCol Colby Vokey.

 Smiley faced multiple charges stemming from alleged violations of the Uniformed Code of Military Justice (UCMJ) including Article 134, negligent homicide; Article 131b, obstruction of justice; Article 93, cruelty, oppression, or maltreatment of subordinates; and four specifications of Article 92, failure to obey an order or regulation.